nesi/perf-training/_lessons/python-scatter/03b-ctypes.md

 > ## Exercises
 > We've created a version of `scatter.py` that builds and calls a C++ external function `src/wave.cpp`.
 Compile the code using `python setup.py build`.
 Make sure you have the `BOOST_DIR` environment set as described [here.](https://nesi.github.io/perf-training/python-scatter/introduction))
-> * profile the code and compare the timings with the results under `original`
+> * run and time or profile `scatter.py`, making note of the checksum
 > * rewrite Python function `isInsideContour` defined in `scatter.py` in C++.
 To do so:
    * create a new file called `is_inside_contour.cpp` under the `src` directory and write the C callable function in it.
 Make argument `tol` compulsory in function
    * add this file to the wave extension in `setup.py`